Skip to content

 To return customers to a custom page that you host on your website, specify that page’s URL in the return_url parameter.
 Include the {CHECKOUT_SESSION_ID} template variable in the URL to retrieve the session’s status on the return page.
 Checkout automatically substitutes the variable with the Checkout Session ID before redirecting.

-Read more about configuring the return page and other options for customizing redirect behavior.
+Read more about configuring the return page and other options for customising redirect behaviour.

 After you create the Checkout Session, use the client_secret returned in the response to mount Checkout.